markschl/seqtool-docs/docs/filter.md

 'Filter' command options:
   -d, --dropped <FILE>  Output file for sequences that were removed by
                         filtering.
-The output format is (currently) the same as for the main output, regardless of the file extension
+The format is auto-recognized from the extension
   <EXPRESSION>          Filter expression
 ```
 [See this page](opts.md) for the options common to all commands.